RaheemAmer/Template-Engine-Demo/readme.md

 # Template Engine Introduction
-Building a sinple template engine demo using ejs and express.js
+Building a simple template engine demo using ejs and express.js